Generic name: hydrocortisone (oral) [ HYE-droe-KOR-ti-sone ]

 What is Cortef?

-Cortef is a steroid medicine that is used in the treatment of many different conditions, including allergic disorders, skin conditions, ulcerative colitis, arthritis, lupus, multiple sclerosis, or lung disorders.
+Cortef is a steroid medicine that is used to treat many different conditions, including allergic disorders, skin conditions, ulcerative colitis, arthritis, lupus, lung disorders, and certain blood cell disorders such as anemia (low red blood cells) or thrombocytopenia (low platelets).

 Cortef is also used to replace steroids in people with adrenal insufficiency (decreased production of natural steroids by the adrenal glands).